Note to Editors: A FACToid is available for use with this story which illustrates congregational involvement with a variety of programs.*

-HARTFORD, CT, November 20, 2001 – America's synagogues, mosques and churches are already deeply involved in President Bush's call for a new voluntarism, according to Prof. Carl S. Dudley of Hartford Institute for Religion Research, Hartford Seminary.
+HARTFORD, CT, November 20, 2001 – America's synagogues, mosques and churches are already deeply involved in President Bush's call for a new voluntarism, according to Prof. Carl S. Dudley of Hartford Institute for Religion Research, Hartford International University.

 "The nation's congregations provide a massive 'safety net,'" Dudley says, citing comprehensive research on U.S. Faith Communities Today.
 "It's not new."

 "From one coast to the other, American congregations are engaged in caring ministries.
 Where pain is greatest, churches, synagogues and mosques respond," he said.